1800: Abolitionism - the Fight for Human Rights

 Did you know?

-Frederick Douglas delivered one of his most important addresses while in Saint Louis at Turner’s Hall on February 7, 1867.
+Frederick Douglass delivered one of his most important addresses while in Saint Louis at Turner’s Hall on February 7, 1867.
 “According to the Daily Missouri Democrat, the audience’s frequent applause and cheering proved that the speaker had met ‘the highest expectations of his numerous warm friends in St. Louis’.”
-(The Frederick Douglas Papers).
+(The Frederick Douglass Papers).

-William Wells Brown spent most of his childhood enslaved and working in St. Louis.
+William Wells Brown, another abolitionist, spent most of his childhood enslaved and working in St. Louis.

 Your Turn